daguilarm/laravel-action-forms/README.md

 ### view

 It is the current view action: `edit`, `create` or `show`.
 This is for render the custom view for each action.
+The truth is that it is only necessary to indicate it when the view is `show`.

 ### method